ALL COURSES SOLD OUT

 Lead Instructor: Bryan Davis (Retired Orlando Fire Dept.)

-The Art of Big Rig Heavy Lifting and Moving SOLD OUT
+The Art of the Big Rig Heavy Lifting and Moving

 You know how to cut a car and get the patients out in time, but do you know what to do when that same car and patient are trapped underneath ninety thousand pounds of twisted steel?
 We will teach you fundamental skills for assessing the scene, vehicles and or objects involved.
 How to gain control of the scene, figure out what is required to mitigate the event and various ways to safely and efficiently remove victims in a timely manner.
 Your training for the Honda Civic only goes so far in the big rig world, come out and add pages to your book of techniques in the Art of the Big Rig.